Noodlemire/projectile/README.md

 Dependencies and Support
 -------------------------------------------------------------------------------------------------------------
 Although there are no hard dependencies, there is a long list of optional dependencies, which enable various features:
-* Default is necessary to craft most ammo types, and provides obsidian shards and mese crystal fragments as slingshot ammo.
+* default is necessary to craft most ammo types, and provides obsidian shards and mese crystal fragments as slingshot ammo.
-* Hardtrees enables rocks for slingshots.
+* hardtrees enables rocks for slingshots.
-* Mesecons enable slingshotted mese crystal fragments to power mesecon effectors.
+* mesecons enable slingshotted mese crystal fragments to power mesecon effectors.
-* Fire enables fire arrows, and TNT enables bomb arrows.
+* fire enables fire arrows, and TNT enables bomb arrows.
-* Basic_materials provides craftability for steel bows and slingshots.
+* basic_materials provides craftability for steel bows and slingshots.
+* animalmaterials (mobf), creatures (mob engine), or mobs (mobs_redo) provide feathers usable in crafting arrows.
+Any one mod will do.

 -------------------------------------------------------------------------------------------------------------
 License